 After reading every book I could get my hands on and countless articles online, I decided that the best way to build my passive income was through the stock market.
 After reading about various assets classes , I found stocks to be the highest returning of the lot.
 Stocks offer me the best possible investment opportunity out there.

 When people say stocks are risky and say its akin to gambling at a casino, they could not be further from the truth.
 Yes, stocks are risky but if you know what you are doing, the risk is worth it as you are set to grow your money over time.
+Some people have even achieved this through gambling on some of the best gambling sites, whereas this option is far riskier, it can still make you profitable returns for the future.

 I always give this example to people who say stocks are risky.
 To a person who doesn’t have a driving licence, driving a car is risky.
 But if you have knowledge of how to drive, you can manage that risk and driving a car is safe for you.
 Similarly, if you have knowledge about investing and think about stocks as actual businesses rather than ticker symbols which randomly go up and down on a screen, you can manage your risk and became very wealthy over time.